|

 penetratingly and whispered, "What was his name?"
 She beamed for

-if she had promised never to reveal his identity, after all, she had
+never to reveal his identity because she had

 mated to bare children and not to acquire a mate.
-There was no
+"Would

-Bri whispered. "isn't there?" he said flatly.
+Bri whispered. "isn't there?" he asked flatly.
 He knew that

 she was holding out on him, and she knew that he knew it.